 The program is also an opportunity for the Playmakers to exchange experiences on street sports and trainings.
 The experiences and learnings gained from the exchange the Playmakers each bring home with them to share with their fellow Playmakers.
 The hope is that the Playmaker Exchange Program will strengthen GAME’s activities in both Denmark and Lebanon, and be a part of a story that we don’t usually see in the newsmedia.

-In the summer of 2016, two Danish and two Lebanese Playmakers did the first exchange.
+In the summer of 2017, two Danish and two Lebanese Playmakers participated in the Exchange Program.
 The following article is describing their experience.

 This summer four of GAME’s volunteer Playmakers, Salem and Lynn from GAME Lebanon and Rana and Leyla from GAME Denmark, have in turn hosted each other through GAME’s Playmaker Exchange Program.
 The idea behind the Exchange Program is to build bridges between Danish and Lebanese youth by sharing experiences across borders.
 The GAME zones in Lebanon and Denmark have a lot in common – in both countries the Playmakers are volunteers who coordinate and coach weekly trainings for children in disadvantaged neighborhoods.
 However, the Playmakers from the two countries can still learn a lot from each other.
 We have met with the four playmakers during their week in Denmark to learn more about their dedication and dreams.